 Facts, ideas, procedures, processes, systems, methods of operation, concepts, principles, or discoveries cannot themselves be copyrighted.

 The copyrighted work must be original.
+To be original, the work must be independently created by the author and must possess at least some minimal degree of creativity.
 An original work that closely resembles other works can be copyrighted so long as the similarity between the two works is not the result of copying.

 [COPYRIGHT INTERESTS]

-[The copyright owner may [transfer] [sell] [convey] to another person all or part of the owner’s property interest in the copyright, that is, the right to exclude others from reproducing, distributing, performing, displaying or preparing derivative works from the copyrighted work.
+[The copyright owner may [transfer] [sell] [convey] to another person all or part of the owner’s property interest in the copyright, that is, the right to exclude others from reproducing, distributing to the public, publicly performing, publicly displaying or preparing derivative works from the copyrighted work.
 To be valid, the [transfer] [sale] [conveyance] must be in writing and signed by the transferor.
 The person to whom a right is transferred is called an assignee.]

 or